gjavier21/mockmind-method/docs/reflections/2025-07_TheDayTheMeshBeganToThink.md

 - The Cognition Mesh was conceptually scaffolded
 - Modules were designed to exchange context and tone — locally, not autonomously
-- The architecture moved from solitary reflection to **semantic interconnection**
+- The architecture moved from isolated scaffolds to local modular resonance.

 ---